-Several environmental statutes contain national security exemptions, which the Department of Defense (DOD) can obtain on a case-by-case basis.
-Since FY2003, DOD has sought broader exemptions that it argues are needed to preserve training capabilities and ensure military readiness.
-There has been disagreement in Congress over the need for broader exemptions in the absence of data on the overall impact of environmental requirements on training and readiness.
-There also has been disagreement over the potential impacts of broader exemptions on environmental quality.
-After considerable debate, the 107th Congress enacted an exemption that DOD requested from the Migratory Bird Treaty Act, and the 108th Congress enacted exemptions from the Marine Mammal Protection Act and certain parts of the Endangered Species Act.
+Since FY2003, DOD has sought broader exemptions from environmental laws that it argues are needed to preserve training flexibility and ensure military readiness.
+There has been disagreement in Congress over the need for broader exemptions in the absence of data on the overall impact of environmental requirements on readiness.
+There also has been disagreement over the impacts that broader exemptions would have on environmental quality.
+Although Congress has enacted certain exemptions DOD requested, it has opposed others.
+After considerable debate, the 107th Congress enacted an exemption from the Migratory Bird Treaty Act, and the 108th Congress enacted exemptions from the Marine Mammal Protection Act and certain parts of the Endangered Species Act.
 These exemptions were contentious to some because of concerns about the weakening of protections for animals and plants.
-As in recent years, DOD has again requested exemptions from the Clean Air Act, the Solid Waste Disposal Act, and the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) as part of its FY2007 defense authorization proposal.
-Concerns in Congress about human health and environmental risks have motivated opposition to these exemptions.
-To date, none of the FY2007 defense authorization (H.R.
-5122 and S. 2766) or appropriations bills (H.R.
-5385 and H.R.
-5631) include these exemptions.
-This report will be updated as warranted.
+As in recent years since FY2003, DOD again has requested exemptions from the Clean Air Act, Solid Waste Disposal Act, and Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA).
+These exemptions are included in the Administration's FY2008 defense authorization bill (S. 567), as introduced.
+Although DOD asserts that these exemptions are needed to maintain military readiness, concerns about potential impacts on human health and the environment have motivated opposition to them.